kevinjohnsongeno/Student-Grade-Tracker---5/README.md

 ---

-By understanding and using these SQL commands, you can efficiently manage and analyze student information alongside their login credentials, ensuring data integrity and completeness.
+By understanding and using these SQL commands, it is efficient to manage and analyze student information along with the login credentials, ensuring data integrity and completeness.

 ---